 Sweet Surrender Bali villa

-Tucked away in one of Seminyak’s most sought-after pockets, Sweet Surrender is a four-bedroom Bali villa – renovated by Singapore based Australian Interior designer FAITH TOWN.
+Tucked away in one of Seminyak’s most sought-after pockets, Sweet Surrender is a four-bedroom Bali villa – renovated by Singapore based Australian interior designer Faith Town.
+Here are five reasons to book this villa for your next Indonesia holiday.

 #1 Interiors are designed with a focus on exquisite yet functional details: think luxe linen, Jim Thompson upholstery, tropical inspired yet sophisticated wallpapers, and soft furnishings sourced from known brands such as Fenton & Fenton and Soho Home.
 There’s also bespoke furniture made in Indonesia from local teak, rattan and stone.